Revolutionary-Games/Thrive/doc/setup_instructions.md

 button in the top right corner.
 If that succeeds then you should be good to go.

-For developing Thrive you can also compile from your development environment (and not the Godot editor) to see warnings and get highlighting of errors in the source code.
+You can also compile from your development environment (and not the Godot editor) to see warnings and get highlighting of errors in the source code.
 However running the game from Visual Studio is a bit complicated.